Occidental Petroleum Explores Global Expansion of Carbon Capture with Technology Licensing for Over 1,000 Projects

 Occidental aims to allocate approximately $600 million annually through 2026 to develop its own projects, with a potential target of up to 100 such plants.
 By employing the licensing approach, the company anticipates accelerating the deployment of DAC technology on a global scale.

 Richard Jackson, Occidental's President of U.S. Onshore Resources and Carbon Management, acknowledged the potential shift in focus towards licensing DAC technology, particularly if there is a high demand for carbon dioxide removal credits.
-Occidental's subsidiary, 1PointFive, has already entered into agreements to sell such credits to major entities like Amazon and All Nippon Airways.
+Occidental's subsidiary, 1PointFive, has already entered into agreements to sell such credits to major entities like and All Nippon Airways.

 With over 65% of the first plant's capacity through 2030 already sold to partners, Occidental aims to leverage partnerships and licensing to drive the widespread adoption of DAC technology, acknowledging the impracticality of providing all the capital needed for such endeavors.